Looking Back: The 1938 Westminster Kennel Club Show

 A General History of Westminster

-A group of sporting dog enthusiasts living in New York City around 1876 would gather in a bar of the Westminster Hotel to discuss dogs.
+A group of sporting dog enthusiasts living in New York City in the 1870s would gather in a bar of the Westminster Hotel to discuss dogs.
 They decided to form a group named after the hotel called The Westminster Breeding Association.
-Soon after they changed their name to the Westminster Kennel Club and held a dog show in New York in 1877 in the Hippodrome at Gilmore’s Garden in New York City.
-This show has continued for more than 100 years, held every February in New York City, making it the second oldest continuous sporting event in the United States (the Kentucky Derby is the oldest), and it is the oldest dog show in the United States.
+Soon after they changed their name to the Westminster Kennel Club and held a dog show in New York in 1877 in the Hippodrome at Gilmore’s Garden in New York City (they also helped put on a show in Philadelphia the year before).
+This show has continued for more than 130 years, held every February in New York City, making it the second oldest continuous sporting event in the United States (the Kentucky Derby is the oldest), and it is the oldest dog show in the United States.
 The coveted title of Westminster’s Best in Show was first awarded in 1907, and it was first broadcast on television in 1948.
 This show is also one of the last benched shows in the United States.

 See the Westminster winners of 1963>>